FreeRikato/Knowledge_Base/Zettelkasten/Tadashi.md

 ## Tentative Plan

-- Local storage (Mostly SQLite) that keeps track of untracked files
+- Local storage (Mostly SQLite - Refer [[Choosing the right database]]) that keeps track of untracked files
 - Untracked files would be which are newly added - deleted - udpated (basically) and need reviewing like git changes
 - The tracked files no need reviewing and untracked files would be listed and reviewed.
 - Suggestions would be rendered alongside the notes when clicked with Grammar scores